Chapter 1: Tales from the COVID-19 front lines

 Veterinary practices are hard at work seeing patients in person and by remote means.

-Telemedicine is getting a big thumbs-up from veterinary practices during the national coronavirus emergency.
+This week: Telemedicine is getting a big thumbs-up from veterinary practices during the national coronavirus emergency.
 Veterinary professionals inside and outside of practice report that while it’s business as usual at many clinics, some hospitals are putting remote consultations to greater use, meeting clients in parking lots and doubling down on cleaning and sanitizing.

 Cary Consulting CEO and change agent Mia Cary, DVM